Justinian I: Economy and administration

-As was the case under Justinian's predecessors, the Empire's economic health rested primarily on agriculture.
+As was the case under Justinian's predecessors, the empire was an agrarian-based economy.
 In addition, long-distance trade flourished, reaching as far north as Cornwall where tin was exchanged for Roman wheat.
-Within the Empire, convoys sailing from Alexandria provided Constantinople with wheat and grains.
+Within the empire, convoys sailing from Alexandria provided Constantinople with wheat and grains.
 Justinian made the traffic more efficient by building a large granary on the island of Tenedos for storage and further transport to Constantinople.
 Justinian also tried to find new routes for the eastern trade, which was suffering badly from the wars with the Persians.

-One important luxury product was silk, which was imported and then processed in the Empire.
+Silk was an important luxury product, which was imported and then processed in the empire.
 In order to protect the manufacture of silk products, Justinian granted a monopoly to the imperial factories in 541.
-In order to bypass the Persian landroute, Justinian established friendly relations with the Abyssinians, whom he wanted to act as trade mediators by transporting Indian silk to the Empire; the Abyssinians, however, were unable to compete with the Persian merchants in India.
+In order to bypass the Persian landroute, Justinian established friendly relations with the Abyssinians, whom he wanted to act as trade mediators by transporting Indian silk to the empire; the Abyssinians, however, were unable to compete with the Persian merchants in India.
 Then, in the early 550s, two monks succeeded in smuggling eggs of silk worms from Central Asia back to Constantinople, and silk became an indigenous product.

 Gold and silver were mined in the Balkans, Anatolia, Armenia, Cyprus, Egypt and Nubia.

-At the start of Justinian I's reign he had inherited a surplus 28,800,000 solidi (400,000 pounds of gold) in the imperial treasury from Anastasius I and Justin I. Under Justinian's rule, measures were taken to counter corruption in the provinces and to make tax collection more efficient.
+At the start of Justinian I's reign, he had inherited a surplus 28,800,000 solidi (400,000 pounds of gold) in the imperial treasury from Anastasius I and Justin I. Under Justinian's rule, measures were taken to counter corruption in the provinces and to make tax collection more efficient.
 Greater administrative power was given to both the leaders of the prefectures and of the provinces, while power was taken away from the vicariates of the dioceses, of which a number were abolished.
 The overall trend was towards a simplification of administrative infrastructure.
 According to Brown (1971), the increased professionalization of tax collection did much to destroy the traditional structures of provincial life, as it weakened the autonomy of the town councils in the Greek towns.
 It has been estimated that before Justinian I's reconquests the state had an annual revenue of 5,000,000 solidi in AD 530, but after his reconquests, the annual revenue was increased to 6,000,000 solidi in AD 550.

 Throughout Justinian's reign, the cities and villages of the East thrived, although Antioch was struck by two earthquakes (526, 528) and sacked and evacuated by the Persians (540).
 Justinian had the city rebuilt, but on a slightly smaller scale.